codysperoff/final-capstone-yoda-quotes/README.md

 * "Yodafy" chosen results and add them to a user's "Yodafied Quotes".
 * Delete quotes from the "Yodafied Quotes" section.
 * Contains links to the github for the page, the random quotes api, and the yoda speak api.
-## Technical

-The app is built with HTML, CSS, JavaScript, jQuery and Node.js.
-It uses AJAX JSON calls to the *http://api.andrux.net* Open Platform API to return the serach results and the *http://www.yodaspeak.co.uk/* Open Platform API to "yodafy" quotes.
-All data is held in an mLab database during the user's session.
-It has been built to be fully responsive across mobile, tablet and desktop screen resolutions.

 ## Development Roadmap